Ideation Sessions and Prototyping Sprint Summary

-The Ideation Sessions, held October 11-13th, kicked off the idea generation phase of the pilot design process.
-The purpose of the two-day event was to start the work of creating lots of ideas, from which the Marinette Pilot Design Team could distill and develop into tangible concepts.
+The Ideation Sessions, held February 18th –19th, kicked off the idea generation phase of the pilot design process.
+The purpose for the two-day event was to start the work of creating lots of ideas, from which the Door County Pilot Design Team could distill and develop into tangible concepts.

 Building ideas into concepts

 With this over a hundred ideas shared during the public brainstorming session, the Team organized the ideas into clusters.
 They then selected which idea clusters would go on to be developed into concepts that could be prototyped and tested.
 This resulted in the following idea clusters:

 Financing Assistance: This idea cluster included ideas around how to address the negative side effects of the short-term rental dynamic in Door County, while finding ways to leverage the demand for home rentals in new ways which support the community.
 This cluster also spoke to ideas around down payment assistance and launching a fund for affordable housing.

 Land Development: This idea cluster included concepts on infrastructure, including septic and water innovations, density bonuses, and other subsidies to improve land.

 Building: This idea cluster included ideas on innovations in construction methods and housing delivery, as well as ideas around zoning and the review process.